 If you prefer to find a Toller in rescue, the Nova Scotia Duck Tolling Retriever Club has a rescue program with information on dogs needing homes.
 You can also contact Toller Rescue Inc., which is based in Delaware but runs a national network of volunteers caring for Nova Scotia Duck Tolling Retrievers available for adoption.
 You may also find Tollers up for adoption in all-breed rescues and shelters through Petfinder and Adopt-a-Pet.

-Is the Nova Scotia Duck Tolling Retriever the Right Dog for You?
+Is the Nova Scotia Duck Tolling Retriever Right for You?

-There's a lot to love about this friendly, enthusiastic and charming companion.
-They're lots of fun to train, enjoy working and playing and can be lovable with their families.
-Tollers are a great choice for an active owner who enjoys being outdoors and who is willing to put in the time to train them and even get involved in dog activities like sports and therapy work.
-Just make sure you're up to the task of providing for their mental and physical needs, and you don't mind a bit of "Toller Screaming" when your pup gets excited.
+These sociable, eager, and fascinating companions have a lot to offer.
+They're a lot of fun to train, enjoy working and playing with their families, and can be extremely affectionate.
+Tollers are an excellent choice for active owners who enjoy being outside and are ready to invest the time necessary to train their dogs and even participate in dog sports and therapy work.
+Just make sure you're capable of meeting their mental and physical requirements, and that you don't mind a little "Toller Screaming" when your dog gets excited.